For more information on Prefectural Advisors (PA), click here.

 Ying Yan Quek – CIR PA

-I like Kagoshima’s food (ramen and kurobuta shabushabu especially!), its nature (Amami Oshima for its beautiful beaches, Yakushima for its magical mossy forests, and let’s not forget majestic Sakurajima), but what I love most aout Kagoshima is its people.
+I like Kagoshima’s food (fresh seafood and ramen especially!), its nature (Amami Oshima for its beautiful beaches, Yakushima for its magical mossy forests, Iwojima for its volcanic landscape and wild peacocks, and let’s not forget majestic Sakurajima), but what I love most about Kagoshima is its people.
 My first time in Kagoshima was in 2009 for a two-week homestay program, and it was then that I first encountered the friendliness and laidback lifestyle of Kagoshima.
 I’m really glad fate has brought me back to one of my favorite prefectures in Japan.

 Michelle Kato – CIR PA